rychu-tech/airport-management/README.md

 - [ ] Add response codes description
 - [ ] Add test for gates
 - [ ] Add API description for gates
+- [ ] Add tests for flights
+- [ ] Add changing flight status
+- [ ] Add disabling flight
+- [ ] Add integration with currency exchange API
+- [ ] Add money depositing
+- [ ] Add buying tickets

 ## BUGS TO FIX
 - [X] There is a bug in tests when I try to add test to throw Exceptions in addAirplane I get response - Expected {exception_name} to be thrown, but nothing was thrown.
 Found and fixed the issue.
 It turned out that I had to init mocks before each tests and I had to add one more @Mock.
 - [ ] If user not found in DB, return error on login.
+- [ ] Some cases were not tested and do not have predicted statuses